DEXA Osteoporosis Screening

 Anyone who wants a baseline

-Early data means more options.
+Bone health responds well to early intervention.
 A scan now gives you the lead time to actually do something about it.

-Schedule Your Axial ScanFrequently Asked Questions
+Schedule Your Osteoporosis Screening ScanFrequently Asked Questions

 Do I need to prepare before my DEXA scan?